LUDINGTON OFFSHORE CLASSIC GENERAL RULES

 - We will use the CODE RED App. to send official notifications from Tournament Control.
 Text LUDOFFSHORE2020 to 99411 to sign up to receive those communications.

-- Open communication is allowed in the Offshore Classic Ruboy Thursday, Ladies and Kids Friday, and Weekend Pro-Am tournaments.
+- Open communication is allowed in the Big Boys Tournament, Ruboy Thursday, Ladies and Kids Friday, and weekend Pro-Am tournaments.

 QUESTIONS?
 Contact Ludington & Scottville Area Chamber of Commerce at 231-845-0324.